gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ##### Easier customization of Kotlin options

 Thanks to the Kotlin Gradle Plugin now using Gradle lazy properties, the `kotlin-dsl` plugin does not use `afterEvaluate {}` for configuring Kotlin compiler options anymore.
-This allows for easier customization of Kotlin options in your build logic without requiring to also use `afterEvaluate {}`.
+This allows for easier customization of Kotlin options in your build logic without requiring `afterEvaluate {}`.

 ```kotlin
 plugins {